s-oravec/oradb-package/readme.md

 # OraDBPM Package JSON Schema

-Package defines [JSON Schema](http://www.json-schema.org), extended by adding custom formats for `semverVersion` and `semverVersionRange` and validation function for validation against the schema.
+Package defines [JSON Schema](http://www.json-schema.org) for OraDBPM Package JSON Schema JSON Schema is extended by adding custom formats for `semverVersion` and `semverVersionRange` and validation function for validation against the schema.

 Validation and extension is implemented using [ajv package](https://www.npmjs.com/package/ajv)